-Shou ald the company not or only partially be in compliance with any of the 1 recor mmendations, include a detailed explanation of the reasons, in order for sufficien infor rmation to be available to shareholders, investors and the markets in general for them to ble to evaluate the company's behaviour.
+Shou ald the company not or only partially be in compliance with any of the 1 recor mmendations, include a detailed explanation of the reasons, in order for sufficien information to be available to shareholders, investors and the markets in general for them ble to evaluate the company's behaviour.
 Explanations of a general nature shall not be idered acceptable.
 1. car ne bylaws of listed companies should not place a maximum limit on the votes that needs by a single shareholder or present any other impediments to the mpany's being taken over by buying its shares on the open market.
-Compliant X Explain □ 2. n cases where a parent company and a subsidiary are both exchange-listed, both ompanies should disclosure the following items in detail: a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies. b) Mechanisms in place for resolving potential conflicts of interest Compliant $\square$ Partially Compliant $\square$ Explain $\square$ Not applicable X
+Compliant X Explain □ 2.
+In cases where a parent company and a subsidiary are both exchange-listed, bot companies should disclosure the following items in detail: a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies. b) Mechanisms in place for resolving potential conflicts of interest Compliant \square Partially Compliant \square Explain \square Not applicable X